The spreading of global solutions of chemotaxis systems with logistic source and consumption on $\mathbb{R}^{N}$: Introduction

+Before diving into a more detailed discussion of this problem and the history of past developments, let us briefly describe the main theoretical results of the paper for the benefit of the readers.
+Firstly, we show a lower bound for spreading speeds of solutions to \eqref{main-Eq} with general non-negative initial data $u_0$ in Theorem \ref{speed-lower-bound-thm}.
+This lower bound equals the spreading speed when $\chi= 0$, that is, when chemotaxis is absent.
+Theorem \ref{speed-upper-bound-thm} states that the chemical substance does not induce infinitely fast spreading of $u$ and $v$.
+Finally, we prove that the upper bound of the spreading speed is the same as the lower bound, showing no acceleration due to chemotaxis, under certain conditions: when $v(0,\cdot)$ decays in space (see Theorem \ref{speed-thm}(1)), and when $0<-\chi\ll 1$ and $\tau=1$ (see Theorem \ref{speed-thm}(2)).

+Let us highlight the proof of Theorem \ref{speed-thm}(2), where we uncover a novel connection between the population densities of the species $u$ and the chemical substance $v$.
+Specifically, we introduce the variables $\zeta:=1-v$ and

+and we show that, under the conditions of the theorem, $w$ is uniformly finite in both space and time after a short initial period.
+For more details, we refer the readers to the discussion in Remark \ref{speed-rk} (4) and Lemma \ref{L.8.3}.

-where $\Omega\subset\R^N$ is a smooth bounded domain.
-In \cite{Tao, ZhLi}, \eqref{eq1} was considered with $\tau = 1,$ $g(u, v) = 0,$ $h(u,v) = u$ and this model is referred to as chemotaxis model with consumption.
+Now, we discuss the existing literature on \eqref{eq1}.
+In \cite{Tao, ZhLi}, \eqref{eq1} was considered with $\tau = 1$, $g(u, v) = 0$, $h(u,v) = u$ and this model is referred to as chemotaxis model with consumption.
 It is proved in \cite[Theorem 1.1]{Tao} that this equation has a unique globally defined bounded classical solution with non-negative initial functions $(u_0,v_0)\in (W^{1,p}(\Omega))^2$ for some $p>N$ provided that

 The authors in \cite{ZhLi} proved that any globally defined bounded positive classical solutions of \eqref{eq1} converge to $(\frac{1}{|\Omega|}\int_\Omega u_0,0)$ as $t\to\infty$.
-In \cite{HeVe1, HeVe2, JaLu, Nag} \eqref{eq1} is studied with $g(u, v) = \mu u,$ and $h(u,v) = \lambda$ ($\mu, \lambda >0 ).$ It is known that finite-time blow-up does not occur when $N=1$, and may occur when $N\ge 2$ (see \cite{HeVe2}, \cite{Nag}, etc.)
+In \cite{HeVe1, HeVe2, JaLu, Nag}, \eqref{eq1} is studied with $g(u, v) = \mu u,$ and $h(u,v) = \lambda$ ($\mu, \lambda >0 ).$ It is known that finite-time blow-up does not occur when $N=1$ and may occur when $N\ge 2$ (see \cite{HeVe2}, \cite{Nag}, etc.).

 We refer the reader to \cite{IsSh, LaWa, OsTsYa, OsYa1, WaKhKh, Win, ZhLiBaZo}, etc. for the study of the following chemotaxis model with a logistic source on a bounded domain,

 Assume $\tau = 1,$ $g(u, v) = 0,$ and $h(u,v) = u$.
 It is proved in \cite[Theorem 3.3]{WaKhKh} that \eqref{eq2} has a unique globally defined bounded classical solution with non-negative initial functions $(u_0,v_0)\in (W^{1,p}(\Omega))^2$ for some $p>N$, provided that \eqref{bounded-domain-cond1} holds.
 It is also proved in \cite{LaWa} that this equation has a unique globally defined bounded classical solution with non-negative initial $(u_0,v_0)\in (C(\bar \Omega)\times C^1(\bar\Omega))$ provided that $\chi\|v_0\|_{L^\infty(\Omega)}$ is small relative to $b$ (see \cite[Theorem 1.1]{LaWa}), and that any positive bounded globally defined classical solution converges to $(\frac{a}{b},0)$ as $t\to\infty$ (see \cite[Theorem 1.2]{LaWa}).
 Furthermore, if $\tau = 1, g(u, v) = \mu u,$ and $h(u,v) = \lambda$, it is known (see \cite{IsSh, Win}) that finite-time blow-up does not occur provided